EpicCash/epic-payment-processor/README.md

 A typical Point of Sale System is an inventory control program with the ability to generate a sales invoice, customized for each merchant's specific situation.
 It does not function as a Payment Processor to 'settle' or pay the generated Invoice.

 Settling the Invoice is the job of a separate Payment Processing System.
 This could be as simple as a cash drawer attached to a computer or an integrated cash register that settles the transaction with cash.
-For 99% of most transactions, they are settled using a bank's Merchant Terminal to process a CC and settle the invoice with Credit.
+For 95% of most transactions, they are settled using a bank's Merchant Terminal to process a CC, DC, or GC and settle the invoice with plastic.

 Payment Processing is separate from Point of Sale, but they can have hooks into each other (POS sends PPS the invoice and amt, PPS sends POS confirmation of payment to settle Invoice).
 The Epic PPS allows the merchant to manually generate the parts required for Epic wallet to settle the transaction with Epic and would also require a manual query of the wallet to verify the amount was received and then mark the Invoice in the POS as 'settled/paid'.